 Key findings - HFCs: The hydrofluorocarbons (HFCs) were introduced as replacements for the ozone depleting CFCs and HCFCs.
 They are not harmful to the ozone layer since they do not contain chlorine, but they are strong greenhouse gases.
-The mixing ratios of HFC-125, HFC-134a, and HFC-152a have been measured at the Zeppelin observatory since 2001, and for the period 2001-2020 the concentrations have increased by 1510%, 471% and 303% since 2001, respectively.
+The mixing ratios of HFC-125, HFC-134a, and HFC-152a have been measured at the Zeppelin observatory since 2001, and over the period 2001-2021 the concentrations have increased by 1685%, 497% and 313%, respectively.
 Eight new HFCs were introduced to the monitoring programme in 2015 and 2016: HFC-23, HFC-365mfc, HFC-227ea, HFC-236fa, HFC-32, HFC-143a, and HFC-4310mee.
-The mixing ratios of these gases are analysed back to 2010, showing an increase of 4-16%/yr, except for HFC-32 which increase by as much as 40%/yr.
+The mixing ratios of these gases are analysed back to 2010, showing an average increase of 4-10%/yr, except for HFC-32 which increases by as much as 17%/yr.
 HFC-152a is the only HFC which has levelled off and stabilized the last years, but for HFC-365mfc the growth rate has also declined the last 4-5 years.
-For all the other HFCs the steep growth rate continued in 2020.
+For the other HFCs the steep increase continued in 2021.
 The contribution from the HFCs to the global warming is still relatively small but given the rapid atmospheric increase it is crucial to follow the development of these gases.
-The phase-down of HFCs under the Montreal Protocol, agreed in Kigali in 2016, is important in curbing the growth in these gases.
+The phasedown of HFCs under the Montreal Protocol, agreed in Kigali in 2016, is important in curbing the growth in these gases.